mathe42/vite-plugin-comlink/README.md

 result === 5
 ```

-### With typescript
+### With TypeScript
 Add

 ```ts
 /// <reference types="vite-plugin-comlink/client" />
 ```
-to your vite-env.d.ts file or make shure typescript will use `vite-plugin-comlink/client`.
+to your vite-env.d.ts file to make sure typescript will use `vite-plugin-comlink/client`.

 ```ts
 // worker.ts